Zequez/agent-centric-prototyping-service/README.md

 All the deployment and everything is all handmade.

-The server does not have any security policies to prevent abuse yet; so it's likely you could easily break it; if you figure out how to break it create an issue.
+The server does not have any security policies to prevent abuse yet; so it's likely you could easily break it; if you figure out how to break it, create an issue.

 So far there is no database, every participant data is stored on the filesystem as an independent file.